-The Group's principal financial liabilities comprise trade and other payables and amounts due to customers under construction contracts.
-The main purpose of these financial liabilities is as a consequence of its operations within a traditional Construction business.
+The Group's principal financial liabilities comprise trade and other payables and amounts due to customers.
+The main purpose of these financial liabilities is as a consequence of the majority of its operations being a traditional Construction business.
 The Group's principal financial assets include trade and other payables, deferred tax and provisions that arrive directly from its operations.